KaiGarcia/KaiGarcia/README.md

 ### Aloha 🤙
 🔭 I have been a software developer for a little over a year now!

-🌱 I also study computer science at the University of Hawaii at Manoa
+🌱 I also study computer science at the University of Hawaii at Manoa.
 <!--
 **KaiGarcia/KaiGarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.